Combined Studies MA (General) January 2025 or September 2025 entry

 Entry requirements

-We would normally expect you to have a basic level of education at school level, which should include English and mathematics.
+We expect applicants to have a basic level of education at school level, which should include English and Mathematics.
 This will be discussed at interview and does not have to be evidenced through formal qualifications.

-We will consider work experience, professional qualifications and other forms of evidence of ability to study instead of a recent formal qualification.
+We will consider work experience, professional qualifications and other forms of evidence of ability to study if you don't have recent formal qualifications.

 Course details

-You will take either one or two modules over a 12-week semester.
-Each class takes place once per week and is delivered between 6.30pm and 9.30pm.
-MA Combined Studies classes run using a hybrid format, which means that students have the option to either join online or attend in-person.
+You will take either one or two modules over a 12-week semester, and each module has a weekly class delivered between 6.30pm and 9.30pm.
+Combined Studies classes run using a hybrid format, which means that students have the option to either join online or attend in-person each week.

-First and second-year level modules provide a firm foundation within each subject which allows you to progress to modules at a third-year level.
-Third-year modules are more in-depth and cover a specific area of the subject.
+First and second level modules provide a firm foundation within each subject which allows you to progress to modules at a third level.
+Third level modules are more in-depth and cover a specific area of the subject.

 Within your first 120 credits, you must complete the following subjects at level one: